slaclab/rogue/docs/src/interfaces/clients/simple.rst

 with minimal dependencies, requiring only the zmq library.
 This file is fully portable and can be used outside of the greater Rogue package.

+Most client interfaces will make use of the :ref:`interfaces_clients_virtual` which provides an exact mirror of the Rogue tree allowing a more powerfull interface to a running Rogue core.
+The SimpleClient is targetted towards clients which require only a limited type of access to top level command and variable access.

 The most current file can be downloaded from:

 https://github.com/slaclab/rogue/blob/master/python/pyrogue/interfaces/_SimpleClient.py